 It is most important, as the consumer, to ask any and all questions to be sure that you:

 - Will be getting the services and support you are seeking, and

-- Hire a professional with experience treating individuals with Autism Spectrum Disorder (ASD).
+- Hire a professional with experience treating individuals on the autism spectrum.

 After these two points, the single most important question is: Do you feel comfortable talking to this person?
 Did he or she help make you feel comfortable asking your questions?
 Or did the therapist seem annoyed or bothered by your inquiry?
 It is most important to find a professional that you will be comfortable talking with and asking any and all questions of.
 Every question is an important one!

 If the therapist you are considering passes the first screening, here are the next set of questions:

 - Do you hold a license?
 If so which one (for example, psychology, neuropsychology, school psychology, social work, speech-language pathology, occupational therapy, etc.)?

 - What is your area of specialty (for example, treating children, adolescents, and/or adults?; treating individuals on the autism spectrum or a broader category of patients?)

 - How much experience have you had doing this work?